About your mortgage

 Being offered a large amount of lending can be exciting and tempting, but it is worth being pragmatic and thinking about how much of a difference this will make if interest rates rise.

 Our recommendation is to borrow the smallest value that you need to.
 Applying for less gives your mortgage a lower LTV ratio and produces savings in interest rates.
 For example, if you have saved a significant deposit, you could choose to purchase a smaller property against which your savings provide a solid foundation, rather than investing in a much bigger purchase with the minimum percentage deposit.

 It is also worth comparing the rates against each stage of LTV.
 You will usually pay higher interest the higher your LTV ratio, so often accepting the most considerable amount of finance will cost you much more than necessary in the long run.

 How can I borrow at a lower LTV when remortgaging?

 The lower the LTV you borrow at, the lower the interest rates you can expect to pay.
 There are two ways to do this - either by increasing your deposit or recognising the equity in your home.

-For example, if you are looking to remortgage since your existing five-year deal has come to an end, you will have already made five years worth of repayments.
+For example, if you are looking at buy to let how much can I borrow to remortgage since your existing five-year deal has come to an end, you will have already made five year’s worth of repayments.
 Your property is likely to have increased in value during this time, so you can: